summary

 AI Summary

-This bill aims to enhance child care services in Kentucky by establishing new programs and updating existing ones.
+This bill aims to enhance child care services in Kentucky by establishing new programs and modifying existing ones.
 It introduces a quality-based graduated early care and education rating system, requiring a modernization plan and recommendations for its improvement.
-The bill also creates a Certified Child Care Community Designation Program to encourage local governments to reform zoning and land use policies to increase child care availability, with a deadline of January 1, 2028, for standardized application materials.
-Furthermore, it establishes licensure for "child-care microcenters," which are smaller child care facilities serving between 4 and 24 children, designed to offer flexible and innovative care options, particularly in underserved areas or for parents with non-traditional work hours.
-The bill mandates early care and education training requirements for licensed and certified providers, with specific hours dedicated to working with children with special needs, and requires the Education and Labor Cabinet to publish a monthly report detailing all licensed and certified child care, Head Start, Department of Defense-regulated child care, and state-funded preschool services.
-It also introduces a voluntary faith-based program designation for child care providers and requires the Office of State Budget Director to produce an annual report on all state and federal spending for child care and early childhood education.
-The bill also seeks federal approval to use a cost estimation model for payment rates and proposes changes to the Employee Child Care Assistance Partnership Program, including contracting with a private "third-party administrator" to manage the program, which will handle employer contributions and state matches to subsidize employee child care costs.
-Finally, it increases the membership of the Kentucky Child Care Advisory Council and expands its advisory role to include child-care microcenters.
+The bill also creates a Certified Child Care Community Designation Program to encourage local governments to reform zoning and land-use rules to increase child care availability, with a deadline for standardized application materials and new requirements for local government participation.
+Furthermore, it expands the Kentucky Child Care Advisory Council, which will now advise on child-care microcenters, and establishes licensure for these microcenters, defining them as small child care facilities serving between four and twenty-four children.
+The bill mandates early care and education training for licensed providers, including specific hours for working with children with special needs, and requires the Education and Labor Cabinet to produce a monthly report detailing all licensed and certified child care services, Head Start, Department of Defense child care, and state-funded preschools.
+A voluntary faith-based program designation is introduced for licensed or certified providers, and the Office of State Budget Director will annually report on all state and federal spending on child care and early childhood education.
+The Cabinet for Health and Family Services is directed to seek federal approval for a cost estimation model to inform payment rates for the Child Care and Development Fund, and it will also exclude certain income from eligibility for the Child Care Assistance Program for those working in or owning child care facilities.
+The Employee Child Care Assistance Partnership Program will now be administered by a private third-party administrator, with updated definitions for "contribution" and "state match" to reflect this change, and new requirements for how employers and employees interact with this administrator.
+Finally, the bill establishes a pilot program to assess and incentivize kindergarten readiness, with the University of Kentucky tasked with its operation and reporting on its findings.

 Committee Categories